asleonova/cub3D/README.md

 # cub3D

 This project is inspired by the world-famous eponymous 90's game, Wolfenstein 3D, which was the first FPS ever.
 The idea was to make a dynamic view inside a maze using ray-casting.
-The graphics is done with the help of minilibx library. [minilibx documentation](https://harm-smits.github.io/42docs/libs/minilibx)
+The graphics is done with the help of minilibx library: [minilibx documentation](https://harm-smits.github.io/42docs/libs/minilibx)

 ![alt tag](screenshot.png)